makrai/notes/jackendoff90-sem-struct.md

   * linguistic phenomena [only] in the early and middle 1970s
 * now ... a richer range of lexical items and syntactic constructions
 * parts
-  1. the basic parameters of the formalization of meaning and some general res
+  1. the basic parameters of the formalization of meaning
     * argument structure and thematic roles
-    * lexical structure, including how the various syntactic frames [of a lexical item] are correlated with alternative meanings
+    * lexical structure, including how the syntactic frames [of a lexical item] are correlated with alternative meanings
   2. extending the range of semantic fields encompassed
     * by adding features to existing conceptual primitives, rather than by introducing altogether new primitives